f5devcentral/access-solutions/solution2/solution.rst

-Solution: Portal Rewrite & VPN (AD Auth)
+Solution2: Portal Rewrite & VPN (AD Auth)
 =============================================================

 This solution documents all the necessary pieces required to setup a AD authenticated Portal and VPN